 [I repeat: do not use unprojected data in degrees (Lat/lon, WGS 84), such data is inappropriate for precision calculation.
 Be sure to understand GIS projections before mailing me…]

 Create observer points

 This is the first step for the visibility analysis.
-The result will be written as a geopackage file with standardised field names and reprojected to match the elevation model used (if needed).
+The observer points in the input will be processed and written as a geopackage file with standardised field names.
+Data will be reprojected to match the elevation model used, if needed.
 Data inside the table can be changed manually - but the names and data types of fields should remain unchanged.

 - observer IDs: viewpoints can be assigned individual names or id numbers, stored in the associated table.
 Otherwise, internal ids will be used (sequential numbers).